 If your pregnancy disability claim is approved, you'll receive a percentage of your usual wages (usually about 55 to 60%) while you're unable to work.
 But these programs generally don't provide parental leave benefits once you're able to return to work.

 The exceptions are California and New Jersey, which do have paid parental leave programs that are run through their state disability insurance offices.
-The benefits are similar to those allowed for disability leave, but both states pay benefits for only six weeks of parenting leave.
-A similar program has been enacted in Washington state that offers up to 12 weeks of paid parental leave per year (18 weeks if you're incapacitated due to pregnancy complications).
+The benefits are similar to those allowed for disability leave, but they pay benefits for a different amount of weeks.
+And some states without paid disability leave programs are starting to add paid family and medical leave programs (see below).

 (Learn more about state-mandated short-term disability).